Linkhant19/midnightgames_1/README.md

 4/15/2024 midnight --> 4/16/2024

 How to Play:
 For each topic, I have an answer.
 Your job is to try to guess what the word I thought of is.
 All the guesses are just one word with only non-capitalized letters.
-If you guess correct, your score will increase and you will move on to the next topic.
-If you guess incorrectly, you will have to restart from the very start.
-Your goal is to get the highest score possible.
+If you guess correct, your high score will increase and you will move on to the next topic.
+If you guess incorrectly, you will have unlimited chances to guess again.
+Your goal is to reach the highest score possible.

 Have fun!